Mankar: History

 The next zamindars of Bhaktalal Goswami were Brajlal Goswami, Setablal Goswami and Ajitlal Goswami.
 They took part in the development of Mankar.

 Apart from Mankar, there were two more estates in Bharatpur and Khandari villages.

 Ajitlal's next zamindar was his grandson Hitlal Mishra.
 He was the only son of Dhankumari Devi, daughter of Ajitlal and Haripriya Devi.
 Hitlal Mishra was the most accomplished zamindar of this dynasty.
-He was a man of many talents.
-His erudition, wisdom, generosity and public works still amaze us today.
 On the one hand he was a zamindar and on the other hand he was the owner of the indigo factory, again he was the kuloguru of the Burdwan royal family and the author of manuscripts.
 Hitlal Mishra wrote numerous manuscripts and collected handwritten manuscripts.
 He built a Bhagavatalaya in his house to collect books.
 It seems that the collection of books in his Bhagwatalaya was not found anywhere else in Barddhaman district.

 Hitlal Mishra also wrote commentaries on the Srimad-Bhagavatam. sahitya-samrat Bankim chandra Chattopadhyay praised Hitlal Mishra's Gita in his Bangadarshan.
-He wrote ,“The Bengali Tika can be of two types.
+He wrote ,"The Bengali Tika can be of two types.
 One is the Bengali translation of the ancient commentary and commentary by Sankaradi.
 Second, a new Bengali annotation could be prepared.
 Some have adopted the first practice.
 Babu Hitlal Mishra has compiled a summary of his commentary, sometimes a summary of Shankara's commentary, sometimes a summary of Sridhar Swami's commentary.
 The Bengali readers are especially indebted to him for that.”

 The name of Hitlal Mishra is still mentioned in the introduction to the essay 'Srimadbhagavatgita' of Bankim's works.